Kirby's Dream Land 2

-Kirby's Dream Land 2 (Note: Known in Japan as Hoshi no Kirby 2 (星のカービィ2, Hoshi no Kābī Tsū)) is a 1995 action-platform game developed by HAL Laboratory and published by Nintendo for the Game Boy handheld video game console.
+Kirby's Dream Land 2 (Note: Known in Japan as Hoshi no Kirby 2 (星のカービィ2, Hoshi no Kābī Tsū)) is a 1995 platform game developed by HAL Laboratory and published by Nintendo for the Game Boy handheld video game console.
 It was released in Japan on March 21, 1995, in North America on May 1, 1995, in Europe on July 31, 1995, and in Australia on November 22, 1995.

 Kirby's Dream Land 2 continues the adventures of Kirby from Kirby's Dream Land and Kirby's Adventure, adding three animal friends to aid Kirby in battle.
 It can be played on the Super Game Boy, and gives slight changes to the game, such as adding a custom color scheme, a special game border, and a few new sound effects.

 The game was re-released on the 3DS's Virtual Console in Japan on February 15, 2012, in PAL regions on May 17, 2012, and in North America on August 1, 2013.
 Kirby's Dream Land 2 is also included in Kirby's Dream Collection for the Wii.